 If you’re starting to worry that you should have saved more money before retiring, you’re definitely not alone.
 In a 2014 survey by TIAA-CREF, 47% of people 55-64 years old said they regretted not saving a larger percentage of their paychecks throughout their career.
 Perhaps you feel that you’ll need to supplement your income in order to cover the basics in retirement.
 Or maybe you’d just like more wiggle room for travel, hobbies, and other expenses.
 Regardless of your motivations, there are many ways to make money in retirement.

 Common income sources in retirement

 Personal savings and Social Security are the most traditional sources of income for retirees.
 However, many people seek out additional sources of income.
 Below you’ll find multiple ways people supplement their cash flow in retirement.

 Social Security is the most common type of income in retirement.
 If you worked and paid income taxes for at least ten years, you are probably eligible for Social Security benefits.
 The amount that you receive from Social Security each month depends on a variety of factors.
 How long you’ve worked and when you decide to start collecting social security are the most important factors.
 As a general rule of thumb, your benefits will increase the longer you wait to begin taking social security.
-To see how much you can expect from Social Security, use our free Social Security Calculator to estimate your benefits.
+To see how much you can expect from Social Security, use our free Social Security Optimizer to estimate your benefits.

 You’re probably already familiar with the most standard types of retirement accounts, including 401ks and IRAs.
 In the past, when pension plans and retirement benefits were more common, it was easier for people to maintain their standard of living with the funds they had put aside for retirement throughout their careers.
 However, it is becoming less and less common for people to be able to survive on their retirement savings alone.
 If you’d like to get a better idea of whether you’ve saved enough to retire, check out the following article.